aryeelab/hichipper/README.md

   In this example, the `test_sample1` sample is defined the `t_1_hg19.bwt2merged.bam` and `t_2_hg19.bwt2merged.bam` which where output files from [HiC-Pro](https://github.com/nservant/HiC-Pro).
 Any `.bam` files from Hi-C preprocessing software should be valid input.
+For maintaining a small memory footprint, `test_sample2` is defined as by the same `.bam` files.

 2. Run the pipeline: